Army of Congress Poland: Culture and training

 The Army retained Polish uniforms.
 It was reorganized into a Russian army model, with infantry and cavalry divisions, artillery brigades and batteries, and an engineering corps.
 A regiment of grenadiers and cavalry rifleman were also formed.

 Obligatory military service was set at 10 years, with the option of buying one's time out.
 The Army was well trained, with a new cadet school in Kalisz, a number of podchorąży training schools, and a higher military school in Warsaw.

 The cost of maintaining the army was close to 50% of the Kingdom's budget.

 Composition and size

 Notable Polish commanders of the Army included Ignacy Prądzyński and Józef Bem, and General Jan Henryk Dąbrowski.
-Its nominal commander-in-chief was the Russian Grand Duke Constantine Pavlovich of Russia, although for most purposes the Army was commanded by a Military Council.
+Its nominal commander-in-chief was the Russian viceroy, Grand Duke Constantine Pavlovich, although for most purposes the Army was commanded by a Military Council.

 The peacetime army was 28,000-30,000 strong (sources vary).
 During the November Uprising, it was expanded to 100,000.
 Of that, about 57,000 could be seen as a qualified, first-line troops.

 Before the Uprising, the Army was composed of two infantry divisions with three brigades each, two cavalry divisions with two brigades each, and two artillery brigades (one cavalry and one infantry).
 Each infantry brigade was about 3,600 strong, each cavalry brigade was about half that size.